Biomedical Sciences Building, Room 2056

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.
 Updates may be found on the Academic Senate website: http://senate.ucsd.edu/catalog-copy/approved-updates/.

 The Joint Doctoral Program

 The interdisciplinary partnership of the Department of Psychiatry at the UC San Diego School of Medicine and the Department of Psychology at San Diego State University greatly extends the range of perspectives and furnishes unusual opportunities for graduate study leading to the PhD degree in clinical psychology.
-The Joint Doctoral Group in Clinical Psychology currently consists of faculty from the UC San Diego Department of Psychiatry, School of Medicine, and the Departments of Neurosciences, Cognitive Science, Family and Preventive Medicine, and Psychology, and the SDSU Department of Psychology and School of Public Health.
+The Joint Doctoral Group in Clinical Psychology currently consists of faculty from the UC San Diego Department of Psychiatry, School of Medicine, and the Departments of Neurosciences, Cognitive Science, Family Medicine and Public Health, and Psychology, and the SDSU Department of Psychology and School of Public Health.

 Information regarding admission is found in the current edition of the Bulletin of the Graduate Division of San Diego State University and at our website: http://www.psychology.sdsu.edu/doctoral.

 The program goal is to train clinical psychologists who are accomplished both as clinicians and as research scientists.
 The curricula and training provide a strong foundation in clinical psychological concepts, methods, theories, and data, together with intensive concentrations in specialized areas of clinical psychology.
 Currently our program has three areas of specialization: behavioral medicine, neuropsychology, and experimental psychopathology.